milesperry81/AZMLND-Project-3/README.md

 * Run the experiment for more iterations, e.g. 150, 200 and see the effect.
 * Increase the regularisation to see if this has an effect on generalisation capability.
 * The data set is very small 300+ records.
 I would like to get more training data.
-* Try different sizes of mini batches to see if this affects the model.
+* Try different sizes of mini-batches to see if this affects the model.

 The RunDetails widget can bee seen below.
 This shows the status, duration and accuracy of each of the experiment iterations.